 Skip to nav Skip to content

-Kidney cancer starts in the kidneys, two bean-shaped organs located just below the rib cage, one on each side of the spine.
+Kidney cancer originates in the kidneys, two bean-shaped organs located just below the rib cage, one on each side of the spine.
 The most common type is renal cell carcinoma, which forms in the kidneys’ tiny tubes (tubules).
 As the kidneys filter blood, the tubules return water and essential nutrients to the bloodstream and direct waste products into the urine.

 What does kidney cancer look like?